Mauranthemum paludosum

-Leucanthemum paludosum (formerly Chrysanthemum paludosum and Mauranthemum paludosum), commonly known as creeping daisy or mini marguerite, is a perennial plant of the family Asteraceae.
+Mauranthemum paludosum (formerly Chrysanthemum paludosum and Leucanthemum paludosum), commonly known as creeping daisy or mini marguerite, is a perennial plant of the family Asteraceae.

 Description

 A perennial, the plant height is about 15 cm to 25 cm.
 It is a dwarf and is an ornamental plant.
 Also grown as a cool season annual plant, the flower's inflorescences are small flower heads with white ligules arranged around the yellow centre.
 Its green leaves are coarse, leathery and rather greyish 5 in long or shorter.
 The flowers open when the sun shines on them.

 Distribution

-The place of origin is around northern Africa in Algeria.
+Mauranthemum paludosum is native to the western Mediterranean, including Algeria, Morocco, and Tunisia, eastern and southern Spain, and the Balearic Islands.
 It is widely distributed along the Mediterranean coast.